donationcoin-project/donationcoin/README.md

 - ~90 million total coins

-- 50 Coins per Block
+- 50 Coins per Block (with halving.
+Now at 25)

 - Gravity Well Retargets Difficulty Every Block

 - 20% Premine for Charity and Development

-For more information, as well as an immediately useable, binary version of the Donationcoin client sofware, see http://www.donation-coin.org.
+For more information, as well as an immediately useable, binary version of the Donationcoin client sofware, see http://donationcoin.org

 License
 -------